 In 1993, the Frederick R. Weisman Art Museum, designed by Frank Gehry, was completed at the University of Minnesota.

-Due to NCAA sanctions for academic fraud, the Golden Gophers postseason appearances from 1994 was vacated.
+Due to NCAA sanctions for academic fraud, the Golden Gophers basketball team's postseason appearances from 1994 to 1998 were vacated, including the NCAA Tournament appearance in 1994.

-Due to NCAA sanctions for academic fraud, the Golden Gophers postseason appearances from 1995 was vacated.
+Due to NCAA sanctions for academic fraud, the Golden Gophers basketball team's postseason appearances from 1994 to 1998 were vacated, including the NCAA Tournament appearance in 1995.

-Due to NCAA sanctions for academic fraud, the Golden Gophers postseason appearances from 1996 was vacated.
+Due to NCAA sanctions for academic fraud, the Golden Gophers basketball team's postseason appearances from 1994 to 1998 were vacated, including the NIT appearance in 1996.

-Due to NCAA sanctions for academic fraud, the Golden Gophers postseason appearances from 1998 was vacated.
+Due to NCAA sanctions for academic fraud, the Golden Gophers basketball team's postseason appearances from 1994 to 1998 were vacated, including the NIT appearance in 1998.

 In 2000, the McNamara Alumni Center was completed at the University of Minnesota.

-Minnesota is listed as a "Public Ivy" in 2001 Greenes' Guides The Public Ivies: America's Flagship Public Universities.
+The University of Minnesota is listed as a "Public Ivy" in the 2001 Greenes' Guides The Public Ivies: America's Flagship Public Universities.

-In 2002, the addition to the Architecture building, designed by Steven Holl, was completed at the University of Minnesota, and it won an American Institute of Architects award for its innovative design.
+In 2002, the addition to the Architecture building, designed by Steven Holl, was completed at the University of Minnesota.
+It later won an American Institute of Architects award for its innovative design.
+The building was renamed Rapson Hall after Ralph Rapson.

-Since 2002, several episodes of Great Conversations, featuring discussions between University faculty and experts, have been made on campus and broadcast on local PBS station KTCI channel 17.
+Since 2002, several episodes of Great Conversations have been made on campus and broadcast on local PBS station KTCI channel 17, featuring one-on-one discussions between University faculty and experts from around the world.

-In April 2004, $60,000 in funding was restored to The Wake after the Student Services Fees Committee had initially declined to fund it, allowing the magazine to continue publishing.
+In April 2004, $60,000 in funding was restored to The Wake after the Student Services Fees Committee initially declined to fund it.

 In 2004, the Golden Gophers women's basketball team, under Pam Borton, made a Final Four appearance.

-Between 2005 and 2015, sexual assaults at the University of Minnesota remained the same or increased despite six sexual assault resources and many anti-crime programs on campus.
+Between 2005 and 2015, a study by campus police found that sexual assaults at the university remained the same or increased despite six sexual assault resources and many anti-crime programs on campus.

 In 2005, a 10-watt translator began broadcasting from Falcon Heights on 100.7 FM at all times for Radio K.